Top 12 Steps to Managing Your Weight

 10. Use the plate as a guide:

-If you cannot count calories or measure parts accurately, we recommend that you use the “plate method” to control how much you eat.
-Great advice for those on a diet.
+If you can’t count calories or measure parts accurately, we recommend that you use the “plate method” to control how much you eat.
+Great advice for those on diet.
 It also works for people who have a maintenance plan.
 If it comes back for a few seconds, stick to vegetables, fruits, or low-fat dairy.

 11. Reduce television viewing: